privacy-tech-lab/privacyflash-pro/README.md

 - The latest release of PrivacyFlash Pro is contained in the [releases section](https://github.com/privacy-tech-lab/privacyflash-pro/releases).
 - `iOS-sample-projects`: Sample projects for PrivacyFlash Pro to analyze and test.
 - `policygenerator/`: Contains the code of PrivacyFlash Pro.
-- `policygenerator/app.py`: Main entry point for generating a privacy policy; parses the command line arguments.
+- `policygenerator/app.py`: Main entry point for generating a privacy policy.
+- `policygenerator/package.py`: Script to create a distributable package of PrivacyFlash Pro.
 - `policygenerator/interface`: Contains all code related to the user interface for displaying the policy to the user.
 - `policygenerator/spec`: Third party and privacy practices specifications.
 - `policygenerator/spec/third_parties.yaml`: Contains the specification for ad networks and other third parties.